12 NCAC 09H .0104 SANCTIONS

 (e) Denials or revocations in accordance with Paragraph (a) of this Rule are permanent.
 The retired officer is ineligible to ever receive firearms qualification certification from the Commission.

-(f) Denials or suspensions in accordance with Paragraph (b) of this Rule are:
+(f) Denials or suspensions in accordance with Paragraph (b) of this Rule are in effect until the applicant or retired law enforcement officer:

-(g) Any applicant or qualified retired law enforcement officer who receives firearms qualification certification under the rules in this Section who becomes ineligible under any of the standards enumerated in this Rule shall notify the Criminal Justice Standards Division of such disqualification within 10 calendar days of the occurrence of the event.
+(g) Any applicant or qualified retired law enforcement officer who receives firearms qualification certification under the rules in this Section, who becomes ineligible under any of the standards enumerated in this Rule, shall notify the Criminal Justice Standards Division of such disqualification within 5 calendar days of the occurrence of the event.

 History Note: Authority G.S.
 17C-6; 14-415.10; 14-415.25; 14-415.26;